 Find more Heights Libraries history with our online archive at the Ohio Memory Project Website.
 Find photos, newspaper articles, meeting minutes and more stretching back to 1916, including the first minutes of the library’s board meetings.

-The mission of the Cleveland Heights – University Heights Libraries is to:
+Cleveland Heights – University Heights Libraries fulfill community needs by providing free access for ALL to:

 The Cleveland Heights – University Heights Libraries are the progressive and adaptive center of the community, connecting people to each other, to their neighborhoods, and to the world.